 Oceana has 70 suites, and I experienced the Ocean View Suite on the top floor.
 I wasn’t prepared for what was behind that white door.
-A lapis and tan sitting area with ample seating, bar armoire, dining table and floor to ceiling windows.
+A lapis and tan sitting area with ample seating, bar armoire, updated flooring which may have utilized the best paint to care for real wood floors, dining table and floor to ceiling windows.
 The bed faced the ocean, and though there was a large flat screen, I’d prefer the view of the waves and swaying palms.

 The tiled bathroom was fresh and polished.
 An oversized walk in shower is always a nice touch and the bathroom was tucked out of the way to be discreet.